 Most people think of Santa Claus as a jolly old man with a white beard and a red suit, but this has not always been the case.
 Santa can even be female.
-There are many different Santa figures who give out Christmas gifts around the world.
+Many different Santa figures give out Christmas gifts around the world.
 Some of these Santas wear blue or green, and many look and act more like monsters than a jolly old man.
 The modern Santa Claus legend is an amalgamation of all of the different Christmas gift-giving figures.
 Most of these Christmas gift-givers are male, but some are female.

 7 Female Gift-Givers From Europe and Beyond